bparanj/crystal/electronics/zettel/led.md

 The forward voltage of an LED is the minimum voltage required for significant current flow and light emission.
 It relates to the band gap energy of the semiconductor and varies with the LED color.

 An LED's forward voltage is like the minimum height a waterfall needs to flow properly.
 Just as different waterfalls require different heights to create a strong flow, different colored LEDs require different voltages to emit light effectively.

+PENDING

+Check if this experiment will work in Tinkercad

 To explore forward voltage, perform this experiment: